 - 1) Report/Study.
 The Office of Investigations and Recommendations is responsible for the final preparation of approved investigation reports and safety studies.
 The Office is also responsible for the technical and editorial accuracy of the final document and for ensuring that the document is published on the CSB's website. - 2) Board Order.
 Following Board approval, the Office of General Counsel is responsible for ensuring that any new or amended Board Order is published on the CSB's website.
 The Office of General Counsel is also responsible for distributing copies of new or amended Board Orders to the Members and appropriate staff. - 3) Regulation.
 Following Board approval, the Office of General Counsel is responsible for publication of a proposed or final regulation in the Federal Register. - 4) Recommendation Status Change.
-The Office of Recommendations is responsible for the final preparation of approved Recommendation Status Change documentation and ensuring that such documentation is published rescheduling of the meeting or the agenda change.
-If the meeting announcement notice has not been sent to the Federal Register, no further action is necessary.
-If the meeting announcement notice has been sent to the Federal Register, whether or not already published therein, a majority of the Board must vote by an urgent notation item to cancel or reschedule the meeting or change the agenda.
-See 40 C.F.R.
-Part 1603.
-This vote must be made public by publication of a subsequent notice in the Federal Register.
-The Office of General Counsel shall circulate an urgent notation item and voting record to the Members for this action, which may not be calendared.
+The Office of Recommendations is responsible for the final preparation of approved Recommendation Status Change documentation and ensuring that such documentation is published on the CSB's website as appropriate.